-If you act for a lot of clients through your work in the voluntary sector, you should write to the Tax Credit Office and register as an 'intermediary organisation'.
+What if you act for a lot of clients through your work in the voluntary sector?
+If so, write to the Tax Credit Office to register as an 'intermediary organisation'.

-The claimant is the person responsible for paying back any overpayments which may also result in a reduction in their tax credits or the appointee may be asked to make a direct payment on their behalf.
+The claimant is the person responsible for paying back any tax credits overpayments.
+That may also result in a reduction in their tax credits.
+The appointee may get asked to make a direct payment on their behalf.

 Note: The Tax Credit Office may contact you for additional information before they decide whether to make you an appointee.
 Making a false or misleading statement can result in a penalty.

-If you become a tax credit appointee you have certain responsibilities including;
+If you become a tax credit appointee you have certain responsibilities including:

 Note: If you claim tax credits for your own child you must inform the Credit Tax Office to cancel your claim if your child begins claiming tax credits by themselves.

-Claiming or Dealing with Tax Credits for Someone Else's Child
+Claiming or Dealing with Tax Credits for Someone Else's Child in the United Kingdom